LisaHackett97/fun-space-quiz/README.md

 ### Future Features

-- Function to limit the number of re-tries of a question, and run a game over function.
+- Function to limit the number of re-tries of a question, and run a 'game over' function.
 - Difficulty levels for questions.
 - High Score tables.
 - Sounds during game.
+- More questions to be added to array.
+- Shuffle the answers provided within the question. eg same answer doesn't always appear at position A.

 [Back to table of contents](#table-of-contents)